STAT545-UBC-hw-2018-19/hw03-CeciliaLe07/hw03-CeciliaLe07.md

 </tr>
 </tbody>
 </table>
 As we can see, Americas started by presenting life expectancy under the world average on 1952, but at year 2007, Americas had life expectancy mean over the world average.
 Furthermore, we can see that all continents presented incresing trends of life expectancy across years, so the fact tha Americas got to position over the world average may obey some countries of Americas improved their life expectancy.
-We are goind to try detecting some of this countris by the assistance of following graph:
+We are goind to try detecting some of this countries by the assistance of following table:

 ``` r
 T4 <- gapminder %>%